TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/CObject.rst

 f:cObject
 =========

-This view helper provides a connection to TypoScript.
+This ViewHelper provides a connection to TypoScript.
 Pass in a TypoScript object path (lib.*) and let TypoScript do the work.

 Properties